vlandham/captain_z/out/captain_z.md

 With all this tomfoolery going on, now was the chance for Captain Z to escape unnoticed.

 She crept out from under the tarp with the chest and headed for the side of the ship.
-Looking over the railing, she saw the little row boat that carried her here still where she left it down below.
+Looking over the railing, she saw the little rowboat that carried her here still where she left it down below.

 As she turned back around to check that no one was watching her, she smacked face-to-face with that nastiest of cats, Hissy!